how-to-firebase/full-stack-firebase/README.md

 # Full-Stack Firebase

+Welcome!

-This course will introduce you to Firebase and grow your understanding of the platform until you're comfortable deploying an app to production.
+Our goals is to grow your understanding of the Firebase application-development platform until you're comfortable deploying an app to production.

+We have a number of ways to learn, so sample them until you find what works for you 😊

 ## Check out GitBooks